Teuton-Roy/JobApplication/README.md

     1. Spring Boot internally uses [Cloud Native Buildpacks] to create a docker image without the need of a dockerfile.
     2. SpringBoot Maven plugin
     3. Layering

 ### Cloud Native Buildpacks:
     specification created by cloud nating computing foundation(CNCF) which is design to create container image from the Source code without a need of dockerfile.

+## ``` Command for containerizing ```
+    ./mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=<IMAGE-NAME>

+    ./mvnw: about Maven wrapper
+    spring-boot:build-image: which is the Maven goal that is build the docker image from the application using cloud Native Buildpacks
+    -Dspring-boot.build-image.imageName=<IMAGE-NAME>: Java System property that is being passed to springboot build image goal